Michelle Olley: Journey to Nutopia

 Shortly after the Cosmic Trigger run, author, musician and DJ Richard Norris partnered with Olley to launch the Journey To Nutopia project.
 Named after the conceptual country founded by John Lennon and Yoko Ono in New York on April Fool's Day 1973, Journey to Nutopia began with a three-day programme of talks, spoken word and acid house music as part of Birmingham's Lunar Festival in 2018.
 Inspired by Daisy Campbell’s Cosmic Trigger project, Greg Wilson’s Super Weird Happenings, Festival 23 and Alan Moore’s call for the re-emergence of local Arts Labs, the event aimed to sustain the community built up around the Cosmic Trigger and other works of Robert Anton Wilson.
 Guests included author John Higgs, artist and curator Eric Drass (aka Shardcore), academic and author Sadie Plant, psychedelic researchers Dr Rosalind Watts] and Midge BJ, DJ musicians A Guy Called Gerald and DiY Sound System and activist Jamie Kelsey.
 Since 2018 Journey to Nutopia has appeared at the Moseley Folk Festival, 2022's Delliaphonic Festival in Coventry and an ongoing series of evenings at The Cockpit in Marylebone, London.

-In October 2020 Nutopia took part in 'Carnival for David', a memorial tribute event for the anthropologist activist writer, David Graeber.

-Adult Swim

-Michelle Olley was content manager of Adult Swim for Europe, the Middle East, and Africa (EMEA).
-Adult Swim (EMEA) is the non-U.S version of the hugely successful American Adult Swim channel/website – home of, among others, Venture Brothers, Robot Chicken, and Rick and Morty.

-Other
+Personal life

 Olley is married to Howard Gray, the British musician, music producer, composer, re-mixer and founder member of dance rock outfit Apollo 440.

 Olley appeared in the video for The Spice Girls debut single "Wannabe" dressed as Nico of the Velvet Underground with her bandmates from Salon Kitty.